 His caper comedy novel, Two Performance Artists Kidnap Their Boss And Do Things With Him, won the Silver Medal for Best New Voice at the 2015 Independent Book Publisher's Association Awards after parts of the book were plagiarized by Hollywood actor Shia LaBeouf.

 Scotch directed Secret to A Better Life, a dark comedy short featured at the 2011 Nihilist Film Festival, and Two Performance Artists, an edgy trailer promoting his novel that won the "Most Bizarre" award in L.A.'s 2015 BookReels contest.
-In 2020 he directed Rattle Rattle, a surreal short that was a semi-finalist at both L.A.'s IndieX and Indie Short Fest film festivals.
+In 2020 he wrote and directed Rattle Rattle, a surreal short that was an Official Selection at film festivals across the country.

 A professional computer hacker and longtime conspiracy theorist, Scotch penned a conspiracy-thriller screenplay with KayDee about a female FBI agent who is pulled into a dangerous game of espionage — it was a semi-finalist at the 2019 NYC International Screenplay Competition, and will hopefully hit theaters soon.
 For more, visit: www.scotchwichmann.com